Daring-Crypto-Ventures/DCV-policy/Terms of Service/hodl-totals/EN-Terms-of-Service.md

 These terms are the entire agreement between DCV and you with respect to the software.
 Headings in these Terms are for your convenience only and do not have any legal meaning or effect.
 If any part of these terms are invalid, the rest of the Terms will remain in effect.
 If DCV waives or fails to enforce any term or condition of this agreement on any one or more occasions, whether by conduct or otherwise, its waiver or failure to enforce will not mean that it must waive or cannot enforce such term or condition on any other occasion, or any other term or condition of this agreement.
 The meaning of these Terms cannot be changed by your or DCV's conduct, even if repeated, or by any custom or practice of others engaged in the same or similar businesses.

+Our web apps and add-ons scripts are hosted on Google Apps servers and all your data stays there within your Google account.
+Both the scripts and your data will enjoy the same Terms of Services (TOS) and Service Level Agreement (SLA) you already have with Google.

 ## Modifications to these Terms

 DCV reserves the right to update and change the Terms of Service upon notice from time to time.
 You will be provided notice of any such modification by email, by announcement in our Discord, or by the publishing of such on the HODL Totals website's [Terms of Service page](https://dogracer.github.io/DCV-policy/Terms%20of%20Service/hodl-totals/EN-Terms-of-Service).
 You may terminate your use of the Service if the Terms are modified in a manner that substantially affects your rights in connection with use of the Service.
 Your continued use of the Service after any such changes shall constitute your consent to such changes.
 You can review the most current version of the Terms of Service at any time at the HODL Totals website's [Terms of Service page](https://dogracer.github.io/DCV-policy/Terms%20of%20Service/hodl-totals/EN-Terms-of-Service).
 You can view the [revision history of the Terms of Service at any time on GitHub](https://github.com/dogracer/DCV-policy/blob/master/Terms%20of%20Service/hodl-totals/EN-Terms-of-Service.md).